yowtzu/cv/index.md

 ## Employment
 `2015 - now`
 __Head of Credit Quantitative Investment, European Asset Management, London__
-- Research, launch and manage a systematic Euro IG credit portfolio with excess return: 250bps (IR = 3.5) since inception Dec 2018.
+- Launch and manage a systematic Euro IG credit portfolio with excess return: 250bps (IR = 3.5) since inception Dec 2018.
 - Research and implement the asset allocation models for 2 global credit funds since inception 2016.
 - Build the quantitative research team and infrastructure from scratch.